pnp/blog/content/post/how-to-send-adaptive-cards-with-cli-microsoft-365.md

 ## How do we send an Adaptive Card with CLI Microsoft 365?

-Now that we know what is an Adaptive Card, let\'s have a look on how we get this sent by CLI.
+Now that we know what is an Adaptive Card, let's have a look on how we get this sent by CLI.
 The [documentation](https://pnp.github.io/cli-microsoft365/cmd/adaptivecard/adaptivecard-send/) provides us with a sample and this sample needs to have a URL.
 Where do we get